 - Beat the whipping cream, powdered sugar and vanilla until it reaches soft peaks

 - While beating slowly pour the gelatin into the cream

 - Beat until you get stiff peaks (don't over beat)

 - Simmer the whipping cream and pour over chocolate

 - stir until smooth, to keep warm use a double broiler

 - combine the pastry cream and whipping cream

-- Pipe the filling into the eclairs
+- Pipe the filling into the eclairs from the bottom

 - dip the eclairs into ganache glaze, let set and serve!